maks/picosite/doc/pages/index.md

 Asset files such as css, js, images, etc that just need to copied across to the output can be placed in the assets subdirectory of the site directory and all the contents of that directory will be recursively copied to the output directory each time picosite is run.

 ### Data file, builtin variables and Handlebars

+## Previewing output

+Picosite can run in a preview mode, where it will serve the output folder via HTTP and watch for changes in the site directory and rebuild the output when it notices saved changes to files in the site directory: `picosite

 TODO